working-group-two/engineering-blog/pages/blog/_posts/2020-02-20-Extending-Kubernetes-Static-IP-Routing.md

 Telecom companies as they expect a single IP address to bind to.
 This address needs to be fixed and DNS records are not accepted either.
 We are running in AWS as well, so the reader might ask why are we not using Elastic IPs and adding them to the services?
 Good idea, but Telecom operators will not whitelist an Elastic IP for you as there are no guarantees that it will belong to your company infrastructure forever.
+There are also additional challenges when it comes to using Elastic IP in private subnet over VPN or direct connect.

 We are a member of RIPE and do have a small subnet block for our own use, so we thought we could make use of that.
 As we own the block and AWS supports BYOIP (Bring your own IP-range), we created a special subnet with